Equilibrium Computation in Resource Allocation Games: Multimarket Cournot Oligopoly

-\begin{remark} Given a multimarket oligopoly $\M$, one can construct an atomic splittable singleton game isomorphic to $\M$ within running time $O(nm)$. \end{remark}

-One of the main results of this paper is our polynomial time algorithm that finds the unique equilibrium for atomic splittable singleton congestion games with linear cost functions within polynomial time.
-As for each multimarket oligopoly there exists an atomic splittable game isomorphic to it, we are also able to construct this unique equilibrium within polynomial time.

-\begin{theorem} Given a multimarket oligopoly $\M$, an equilibrium can be computed within running time: \end{theorem} \begin{proof} This theorem follows directly from the fact that we can construct an atomic splittable singleton game $\G$ isomorphic to $\M$ (Theorem~\ref{thrm:contcournot}) and the fact that $x=(x_i)_{i \in N}$ is an equilibrium in $\G$ if and only if $x=(\phi_i(x_i))_{i \in N}$ is an equilibrium in $\M$.
+One of our main results is our polynomial time algorithm that finds the unique equilibrium for atomic splittable singleton congestion games within polynomial time.
+As for each multimarket oligopoly there exists an atomic splittable game isomorphic to it, we can to construct this unique equilibrium within polynomial time. \begin{theorem} Given a multimarket oligopoly $\M$, an equilibrium can be computed within running time: $ O\left(n^{15}m^{10}\log\left(\delta/k_0\right)\right).$ \end{theorem} \begin{proof} This theorem follows directly from the fact that we can construct an atomic splittable singleton game $\G$ isomorphic to $\M$ (using Theorem~\ref{thrm:contcournot}) and the fact that $x=(x_i)_{i \in N}$ is an equilibrium in $\G$ if and only if $x=(\phi_i(x_i))_{i \in N}$ is an equilibrium in $\M$.
 Note that if in $\M$, firms compete over $m$ markets, the isomorphic atomic splittable singleton game $\G$ has $m+n$ resources.
-For such a game, Corollary~\ref{col:finalrunningtime} implies that an equilibrium can be found in \end{proof}
+For such a game, Theorem~\ref{thm:finalrunningtime} implies that an equilibrium can be found in $O\left(n^3(m+n)^3+n^5(m+n)^{10}\log\left(\delta/k_0\right)\right).$ \ifllncs \fi \end{proof}

 In an \emph{integral multimarket oligopoly} players sell indivisible goods.
 Thus, players can only produce and sell integer quantities, i.e., $x_{i,e} \in \N_{\geq 0}$ for each $i \in N$ and $e \in E_i$.
 For these games, we can construct an isomorphic 1-splittable congestion game.